 So the only thing to do is to pull out the spent flower stalks after the blooming season.

-If you would like more gorgeous ‘Lilac Pom Poms’ for next year, just leave a few fat seed pods to dry on the stalks, and they will happily scatter their progeny for next season.
+But if you would like more gorgeous ‘Lilac Pom Poms’ for next year, just leave a few fat seed pods to dry on the stalks, and they will happily scatter their progeny for next season.

 Or you can cut some seed pods as they open, and pop them into a brown paper bag to drop their seeds.
-And then you can scatter seed in new places, or share with friends.
+And then you can scatter the seed in new places, or share with friends.